WillHolmes0/startup/notes.md

 Also, there is syntax in markdown that you can use to add fucntionality and style to your markdown file such as **Bold**.

 I also learned how personal tokens work.
 They take the place of passwords and can be given select permissions for a file like read, write, etc.
+I also learned how to create a token.
+I also learned a bit of the differences between classic tokens and fine grained tokens.

 You can also create a link useing brackets and parenthesis the this \[tile\]\(the url goes here\) [here is a link](google.com)